 What it takes to be a pet foster

-Sometimes volunteers becomes so attached to the animals in their charge that they legally adopt them.
-This is known as a ‘foster failure’ because the capacity of the volunteer to care for other ‘temporary’ pets is diminished by one.
+Sometimes volunteer fosters becomes so attached to the animals in their charge that they choose to adopt them.
+This is known as a ‘foster failure’ because the capacity of that foster to care for other ‘temporary’ pets is diminished by one.

-When some fosters are caring for animals for an extended period of time it is natural that strong bonds develop that can lead to foster failure.
+When fosters care for dogs and cats for an extended period of time it is natural that strong bonds develop.
+Sometimes this leads to foster failure.

 When to think about becoming a pet foster

-• Enjoy the benefits of pet ownership if you are unable to keep a full-time pet due to lifestyle or other restrictions
+- Enjoying many benefits of pet guardianship even if you are unable to keep a full-time pet due to lifestyle or other reasons

-While fosters often get attached to their charges, most ‘give up’ the pet to adoption because they recognize it’s in the best long-term interests of the animal to have a permanent home.
+While fosters often get attached to their charges, most ‘give up’ the pet to adoption because they recognize it is in the best long-term interests of the animal to have a permanent home.

 Pet fostering resources

-If you are a good fit to foster, contact your local shelter, SPCA, humane society and local rescue groups to learn about specific opportunities near you.
-You can search the Petfinder database for animal welfare organizations in your area, and join their Foster a Lonely Pet during the holidays campaign if your local shelter participates. shelter cat
+If you are a good fit to foster, contact your local shelter, SPCA, humane society, or animal control.
+You can search the Petfinder database for animal welfare organizations in your area.

-• Dogs on Deployment is an online resource founded by an active duty husband and wife team.
-The organization facilitates an online community to arrange fosters for deployment, family illness or any other circumstance that renders a service member temporarily unable to care for a pet.
+- Dogs on Deployment is an online resource founded by an military couple.
+The organization facilitates an online community to arrange fosters for deployment, family illness or any other circumstance that renders a service member or veteran temporarily unable to care for a pet.

 Looking to foster small puppies.